-- □ After the polls have closed, the ballot tabulator (DS200) used in every polling location will generate a printout containing images of the contests for which the oval next to the write-in line is darkened. - □ The DS200 will also capture a PDF image of each ballot cast.
-These images will be saved onto the encrypted USB election media flash drive along with the votes cast in each contest.
-This flash drive must be delivered to the county auditor who will upload the contents saved on it into the election results aggregating software resident on the hardened and non-networked computer only used for that purpose.
-All write-in votes will be given to each legitimate write-in candidate via the adjudication process within the software by a staff member of the county auditor for all contests meeting the criteria established in (NDCC § 16.1-15-01.1). - The county canvassing board will complete the review and approve canvass of the votes for the write-in candidates in those races for which the write-in votes constitute more than ten percent of the votes cast by the voters for the candidate receiving the most votes for that office, except in the case of a primary election where enough votes were cast as write-in votes to qualify a name for the general election ballot. - □ All ballots containing write-in votes must be wrapped and sealed prior to delivery to the county recorder so that these ballots can be delivered by the county auditor to the meeting of the county canvassing board if these votes were not canvassed by the polling place election board on election night.
-(NDCC § 16.1-15-08)
+- The DS200 will capture a PDF image of each ballot cast.
+These images will be saved ontothe encrypted USB election media flash drive along with the votes cast in each contest.
+This flash drive must be delivered to the county auditor who will upload the contents saved on it into the election results aggregating software resident on the hardened and non-networked computeronly used for that purpose.
+All write-in votes will be given to each legitimate write-in candidate via the adjudication process within the software by a staff member of the county auditor for all contests meeting the criteria established in (NDCC § 16.1-15-01.1). - The county canvassing board will complete the review and approve canvass of the votes for the write-in candidates in those races for which the write-in votes constitute more than ten percent of the votes cast by the voters for the candidate receiving the most votes for that office, except in the case of a primary election where enough votes were cast as write-in votes to qualify a name for the general election ballot.

 Primary Election Reports: The judges of a primary election in each polling place shall run a separate reportfor each political party or principle requesting the report, containing the names of all individuals voted for at the primary election, the number of votes cast for each candidate, and for which office.
 The report must be approved and signed by theelection inspector and election judges and must be filed with the returns in the office of the county auditor.
-(NDCC § 16.1- 11-33)
+(NDCC § 16.1-11-33)